-Don’t be fooled by these cheap domain buying sites that will sell you your domain for $1.00.
-Beginning the second year the price will go up to $18, $24, $35 or more.
+Don’t be fooled by these cheap domains buying sites that will sell you your domain for $1.00.
+The second year, the price will go up to $18, $24, $35, or more.
 Why?
-Because at $1.00 they are losing money.
-They count on the fact that once a buyer “owns” their domain name, they will pretty much pay whatever they must in order to keep it.
+Because at $1.00, they are losing money.
+They count on the fact that once a buyer “owns” their domain name, they will pretty much pay whatever they must to keep it.

 Managing your domain settings on Domains.Google.com is super easy too.
 That’s why we use them.

-Yes, unless you are being hosted on a site like WordPress.
+Yes, unless you host on a WordPress CMS.

-The problem with this is that the only people that are ever going to find your website is those that you send directly to it.
-It will be very hard to get any page ranking by Google to be discovered “organically”.
+The problem with this is that the only people who will find your website are those you send directly to it.
+It will be tough to get any organic page ranking by Google to help your “discovery.”

-The domain name makes it very clear what you do and where, which are generally believed to be two of the highest ranking metrics in Googles algorithm.
+The domain name makes it very clear what you do.
+It is believed that your domain name choice is one of the highest-ranking metrics in Google’s algorithm.

 The domain name registrar is the company that manages the registration of domain names.